Barbaras Timeline

 1411 Walnut St. Bertha (Winter) Falk widow of John Falk

-• In July, Alvin Falk and Bertha Wilke Falk adopt baby Eleanora from Bertha's younger sister.
-This appears to have been kept secret from many people including Eleanora herself.
+• In July, Alvin Falk and Bertha (Wilke) Falk adopt baby Eleanora from Bertha's younger sister.
+This appears to have been kept secret from many people including possibly Eleanora herself.

 2480 West Medford Ave1 Alvin Falk Blacksmith

-2458 West Medford Ave4 Wilhelmina Wilke widow of Albert
+2458 West Medford Ave4 Wilhelmina (Greffin) Wilke widow of Albert

 • Minnie Wilke gives birth to Eleanora on 26-Jul-1894 in her parent's house at 2458 W. Medford.
-The birth certificate liats the baby as Eleanora, indicating that the adoptive parents kept the name, the father field is blank.
-Alvin Falk and Minnie Wilke's older sister, Bertha Wilke Falk, adopt the baby.
+The birth certificate lists the baby as Eleanora, indicating that the adoptive parents kept the name, the father field is blank.
+Midwife: Bertha Bergmann (1849-) 2118 Fond Du Lac Ave.
+Alvin Falk and Minnie Wilke's older sister, Bertha (Wilke) Falk, adopt the baby.

 Minnie Wilke (22)